pgattu/TeslaIntegration/README.md

 # Change permissions to make the shell scripts executable
 chmod +x *.sh

-# Create the directories used by the programs
-mkdir logs tesla_json

 ```

 Your installation is complete.
 You need to configure parameters before using the program.